dortmans/testbot_desktop/README.md

 Management desktop for remote monitoring and control of the [Testbot](https://github.com/dortmans/testbot) robot.

+This Testbot Desktop package communicates with the Testbot using the [zenoh-bridge-ros2dds](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds).

 ## Installation

 To install the testbot_desktop software for the remote control of the Testbot, run following command on your laptop computer: